Uber, Samsung, United States Armed Forces, TADHack, W3F, and UpCloud

 Troop Messenger can be a good pick if you prefer an easy-to-understand messaging platform with simple navigation.

 When intellectual minds, with brilliant ambitions, work towards a common goal, great things are bound to happen.
 But, no great thing is achieved without a team effort, and for an effective team effort, office collaboration tools are an indispensable component.

-With the right tools, employees and team members are able to complement each other’s weaknesses, strengths, and ultimately become unstoppable!
-Not only are these tools designed to reduce needs for extraneous meetings but also for providing faster access to media, files, and documents to make communication efficient.
+With the right tools, employees and team members are able to complement each other’s weaknesses, and strengths, and ultimately become unstoppable!
+Not only are these tools designed to reduce the need for extraneous meetings but also for providing faster access to media, files, and documents to make communication efficient.

 If you too have given thought about adopting a team communication platform, I’m sure you’ve already considered collaboration giants like Slack, HipChat, and Skype.
 All three of these platforms have been the biggest players in the office collaboration field, and with great reasons - similar functions with quirky differences.

 We’ve all been loyalists to Slack, and to some extent, Skype as well, but this winter Let’s try Riot, Matrix, and Mattermost and see what might be different.
 It’s always great to change things once in a while!